- Best corner TV mount

 - One of the strongest single-arm budget brackets able to hold 220 lbs.

-- Compatible with many TV brands and VESA Patterns up to 850×450 mm.
+- Compatible with many television brands and VESA Patterns up to 850×450 mm.

-- Not designed for smaller TVs below 40 inches.
+- Not designed for smaller screens below 40 inches.

 #8 Heavy-duty material